June 2, 2026

 Vaccines prepare the body’s immune system against the invasion of disease-causing organisms.

-For your furry friend, the ASPCA says vaccines are very important, but that not every animal needs to be vaccinated for every disease.
+Vaccines are very important, but not every animal needs to be vaccinated for every disease.
 As a responsible pet parent, you need to discuss with your veterinarian which vaccines they recommend for your companion animal.

-Some factors the ASPCA says to take into account include age, medical history, environment, travel habits and lifestyle.
-The ASPCA also says most veterinarians will highly recommend administering the following core vaccines to healthy companion animals.
+Some factors to consider include their age, medical history, environment, travel habits and lifestyle.
+Most veterinarians will highly recommend administering the following core vaccines to healthy companion animals.

 Dogs